jeremytammik/tbc/a/1879_au_roundtable_not.md

 twitter:

+Here are my notes from the virtual Revit API expert and feedback roundtable on Thursday last week as part of the Autodesk University Idea Exchange on #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon https://bit.ly/au2020roundtablenotes

  the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon

 Boris Shafiro hosted the virtual Revit API expert and feedback roundtable on Thursday last week as part of the Autodesk University Idea Exchange.